 Cyber Security Consulting

-Our Cyber Security consulting and training programs give you the necessary knowledge to ensure that safeguards are consistently applied to protect valuable information.
+Our Cyber Security consulting and training programs give you the necessary knowledge to ensure that safeguards are consistently applied to protect your sensitive data.

-CVG Strategy will review your organization’s security infrastructure and process controls against the framework as specified in ISO 27001 and NIST 800-171.
-Three categories are very critical in a review of existing information technology controls and identifying where you are most vulnerable to cyber threats including risk for attacks.
+CVG Strategy can review your organization’s security infrastructure and process controls against the framework specified in ISO 27001 and NIST 800-171.
+These reviews assess three critical categories of existing information technology controls.
+This results in the identification of areas most vulnerable to cyber threats.

 Cyber Security Critical Categories

 - Security Architecture – People, Policy, Process

 - Detective Controls – Management, Monitoring, and Review